amunamun07/minor_project_4/README.md

 - Contains tfidf.py which is a py version of the above mentioned notebook.

 #### 4. Config.yaml
-- has global variables,datapaths and dictionaries
+- has global variables, data paths and dictionaries

 #### 5. main.py
 - has three functions to use predictions from roberta model, similarity from sentence_transformer and similarity from tfidf.